getkey/rollup-plugin-obfuscator/readme.md

 npm install --save-dev rollup-plugin-obfuscator javascript-obfuscator
 ```

-## Why?

-There is already [a plugin for this](https://github.com/javascript-obfuscator/rollup-plugin-javascript-obfuscator), but it's outdated and not powerful enough for me.
+## Why was this plugin made?

-With this plugin **you** install `javascript-obfuscator` separately from the plugin (as seen in the installation instructions above).
-This plugin is designed so `javascript-obfuscator` will always be updatable, independently from `rollup-plugin-obfuscator`.
+1. javascript-obfuscator is installed separately from the rollup plugin, so it will always be updatable

-Additionally, it's much more powerful because you can apply obfuscation settings:
+2. with this plugin, you can decide if you prefer to apply obfuscation to:

-- per file
-- to the whole bundle

-The point is that you can avoid obfuscating your open-source dependencies, which results in a **huge performance boost**.
+	a. each file, to avoid obfuscating your open-source dependencies, which results in a **huge performance boost**
+	b. the whole bundle

 ## Usage